Popular

 Bigstock

 The concept of "spring cleaning" also extends to your career.
-In fact, it's the perfect time to take a look at your resume and see what needs updating and what you can get rid of entirely.
+In fact, spring is the perfect time to take a look at your resume and see what needs updating and what you can get rid of entirely.
 When was the last time you cleaned up your resume?

 1. Update Your Skills (And Get Rid Of Irrelevant Ones)

-One of the most important parts of your resume is the experience summary, which is a list of 6-8 skills at the top of your resume.
-(You can find resume templates inside Work It Daily's FREE community.)
+One of the most important parts of your resume is the experience summary, which is a list of 6-8 skills in the top fold of your resume.
+(You can find effective resume templates inside Work It DAILY's community.)
 This helps your resume get past the ATS and stand out from the competition, allowing hiring managers to quickly see how you're qualified for the job.

 When spring cleaning your resume, it's a good idea to update your list of skills, adding new ones and removing irrelevant ones.
 What skills have you developed?
 Which skills do you want to highlight in your job search?
 What skills do you need for the jobs you want to apply for, and how many of those do you currently have?
 Which skills are no longer relevant in your career or aligned with your career goals?
 Think about these questions as you decide which skills to include on your updated resume.